deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 ### <a name="next">Conclusions & Next Steps</a>

 You can interpret RBMs' output numbers as percentages.
 Every time the number in the reconstruction is *not zero*, that's a good indication the RBM learned the input.
 To get another perspective on the mechanisms that make restricted Boltzmann machines tick, click [here](../understandingRBMs.html).

+It should be noted that RBMs do not produce the most stable, consistent results of all shallow, feedforward networks.
+In many situations, a dense-layer [autoencoder](http://deeplearning4j.org/glossary.html#autoencoder) works better.
+Indeed, the industry is moving toward tools such as variational autoencoders.

 Next, we'll show you how to implement a [deep-belief network](../deepbeliefnetwork.html), which is simply many restricted Boltzmann machines stacked on top of one another.